UmmH3/malaria-health/README.md

 To understand the data, the following exploratory analysis was done:

-Summary Statistics:
-Calculated descriptive statistics (mean, median, standard deviation, min, max) for numeric columns to understand data distribution.

-Missing Values: Checked for and handled missing values in the dataset.

-Data Distribution:

-Histograms of malaria cases and deaths.
+* DESCRIPTIVE ANALYSIS:

+To check for the data structiure of the merged data, if there are any discrepancies needed to fix.

+* HANDLING MISSING/NEGATIVE VALUES

-Box plots to identify outliers and understand the distribution of cases/deaths by WHO region.
+Check for outliers,negative values and missing values.Box plots used to identify outliers

-Country-Level Analysis:

-Identified countries with the highest and lowest malaria cases and deaths.

-Analyzed the trend of countries with zero cases or deaths.

-Regional Analysis:
+* Data Distribution:

+Histogram of yearly malaria cases.

+* Malaria trend by WHO REGION
-Aggregated data by WHO region to understand the regional burden of malaria.
+Aggregated data by WHO region to understand the regional burden of malaria with the use of a bar chart to visualise

+* Top countries with high malaria burden
+Identified countries with the highest and lowest malaria cases

+* Malaria trend in Nigeria
 Correlation Analysis:

+* Correlation analysis

-Computed the correlation matrix to understand the relationships between different variables (e.g., cases and deaths).
+To understand the relationships between variables Correlation Between Reported Cases, Incidence, and Estimated Cases:

-5. Visualizations
+                   Reported Cases  Malaria Incidence  Estimated Cases Reported Cases           1.000000           0.485402        -0.009833 Malaria Incidence        0.485402           1.000000         0.648249
+Estimated Cases         -0.009833           0.648249         1.000000

+## Visualisations

-The following visualizations were generated to provide insights into the data:
+These visualisations were generated to provide insights into the data:

-Bar Chart: Comparison of reported vs. estimated cases for the top 10 countries.

-Time Series Plot: Visualization of malaria trends in Nigeria.

-Regional Comparison Bar Chart: Malaria cases/deaths by WHO region
+Pie Chart: to show the proportion of malaria burden by WHO region

-Heatmap: Correlation between cases/deaths

-Box plot: Visualization of the distribution of malaria data

-Charts of zero-cases countries: Display of the countries that recorded zero counts for malaria.
+Scatter Plot:to show if there is a visual relationship between the estimated cases and incidence

+Correlation Heatmap: checks the relation between Reported,Incidence and No of cases_median

+Box Plot:using the WHO Region to check for outliers(underreporting)

+Regression Plot:to see if there is a linear relationship between the two variables Reported and Estimated.

-6. Statistical Analysis
+## Statistical Analysis
-Hypothesis Testing:

-Significant Difference Between Reported and Estimated Cases.

-Regional Differences in Malaria Cases.

-Probability Computation:

-Probability of a country from a given region having more than a certain number of cases.
+Hypothesis Testing: the 3 hypothesis stated above was tested and visual output included

 7. Key Findings
 Regional Disparities: Africa bears the highest malaria burden globally, with countries like Nigeria, the Democratic Republic of Congo, and Uganda reporting the highest numbers of cases and deaths.